ut-khanlab/master_thesis_template_for_typst/template.typ

       })
     } else if it.kind == "table" {
       set text(size: 12pt)
-      // it.supplement
+      it.supplement
-      // it.counter.display(it.numbering)
+      " " + it.counter.display(it.numbering)
-      " " + it.caption
+      " " + it.caption.body
       set text(size: 10.5pt)
       it.body
       locate(loc => {